 Quality of Electricity

-The quality of electricity refers to how stable and consistent the electrical supply is in terms of voltage, frequency, and waveform.
+The quality of electricity refers to the stability and consistency of the electrical supply in terms of voltage, frequency, and waveform.
 In modern electrical systems, maintaining a high standard is critical to ensuring that electrical equipment functions properly without interruption or damage.
 Poor quality can cause serious issues, particularly in systems with sensitive electronic equipment that requires precise electrical regulation.
-In this article, we explore what affects the quality of electrical supply, its impact on systems, and how to mitigate related problems.
+In this article, we examine the factors that affect the quality of electrical supply, its impact on systems, and strategies for mitigating related issues.
+To understand how voltage consistency affects power quality, see our guide on what is power quality.

 Power Quality Analysis Training